-In the interest of adhering to the deadlines for assessment and defence, the PhD student should notify the Head of Department and the PhD School Secretariat about submission of the thesis in good time and
+In the interest of adhering to the deadlines for assessment and defence, the PhD student should notify the Head of Department and the PhD School Secretariat about submission of the thesis in good time and no later than two months before the expected submission date.
+It is important that this deadline be adhered to, so the assessment committee can be appointed by the submission date.

 The PhD thesis is assessed by a three-member assessment committee.
 The members must be professors or full-time associated professors or must have corresponding academic qualifications in the relevant discipline.
-Two of the members must come from outside SDU, i.e. not employed at SDU.
-At least one of the members must be from outside Denmark, unless this is not appropriate for academic reasons.
-Every effort should be made to ensure that both genders are represented on the assessment committee.
-Co-authors of articles included in the PHD thesis are not eligible to be members of the committee.
-Similarly, the general rules that apply t conflicts of interest must also be upheld (Sections 3-6 of the Danish Public Administration Act).
+Two of the members must come from outside SDU, with one of these being from abroad, unless this is not appropriate for academic reasons.